laurenzfg/ProcesswireBackupAgent/README.md

 are saved to the root.
 To make this script portable, it must allow other folder arrangements.

+## Authentification

+To prevent that an adversary just does backups all the time, we need to authorize the backup starting process.
+For simplicity, this is done with HTTP Basic Auth.
+The user must be set to 'backup'.
+The password is set in secrets.php

+Note that the whole process is led ad absurdum if the backup is not triggered via HTTPS.

 ## Amazon S3

 This backup agent uses Amazon (TM) S3 as the backupt target.